Centerville Lake is located within the city of Centerville.

 This lake contains Eurasian water milfoil.
 Remove any visible plants from your boat, trailer or other boating equipment before leaving the lake.

-This lake has an aerator to prevent winterkill.
+A new aeration system to prevent winterkill will be installed by the fall of 2014.
 Ice anglers should be especially cautious when traveling on the ice as the aerator and numerous springs around the shoreline often result in large areas of open water.

 Panfish levels are reduced from earlier levels, but are expected to increase to pre winterkill levels quickly.
 Water quality and vegetation abundance have increased as a result of lower rough fish populations.